OSCE Special Monitoring Mission to Ukraine: Mandate and structure

 The mandate of the mission covered the territory of Ukraine within its internationally recognized borders.
 In 2020, the SMM consisted of around 700 Observers from 53 OSCE member states and additional local and international staff.

 The headquarters was located in Kyiv and the mission was headed by the Turkish diplomat Yaşar Halit Çevik who followed Ertuğrul Apakan in this post.

 The SMM used modern equipment to monitor the adherence of the parties to the ceasefire including drones and stationary cameras.

 The mission shared its observations publicly in different formats.
 This included daily reports, spot reports on specific incidents and thematic reports about general trends in their area of operation e.g. on the effect of the conflict on the access to education.
 The mission also has its own YouTube channel where it shares videos of its observations.
-The most popular of those videos shows a Russian convoy clandestinely entering Ukraine and has amassed over 300.000 views.
+The most popular of those videos shows a Russian convoy clandestinely entering Ukraine and had had 300,000 views by early January 2021.